wwwaylon/wwwaylon.github.io/nihbio.md

 ---

-### What does `RmdNIHbio` do?
+### What does `BioBuilder` do?

-The idea of `RmdNIHbio` is to let you create and share your NIH formatted biosketch as a Word document, *formatted* and populated easily within R Markdown.
+The idea of `BioBuilder` is to let you create and share your NIH formatted biosketch as a Word document, *formatted* and populated easily within R Markdown.

 ---